junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Introduced in Senate
 - 2007-06-25 — Read twice and referred to the Committee on Foreign Relations.
 - 2007-06-25 — Sponsor introductory remarks on measure.
 (CR S8359-8361)
+- 2007-06-27 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-09-11 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-152.
+- 2007-09-11 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-152.
+- 2007-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 350.